 Due to the recent cases of novel coronavirus (COVID-19) in Maryland, we have adapted how we will provide our PreventT2 program.
-The program will now be offered virtually through Zoom.
+The program will now be offered virtually through WebEx.
 You will need access to the internet and a smart phone, computer, laptop or tablet.
 A webcam is not required.

 How can I participate in a PreventT2 Program?